redhatci/ansible-collection-redhatci-ocp/roles/mirror-catalog/README.md

 # Mirror Catalog

 Mirrors a catalog and its related images.
-Produces two files that can be used to set mirroring in an OCP cluster.
+Produces a file that can be used to set mirroring in an OCP cluster.

 ## Role Variables